22 Dec Freedom to Play | Dec 2015

 I do that to remind myself that writing in a journal is actually play.

-Play, you may know, is a special process where we tinker in a realm that’s free of expectations, judgments, and criticism.
+Play, you may know, is a special process where we tinker in a realm that is free of expectations, judgments, and criticism.

-Then we become lost in the moment, detached from everything around us.
+Then we become fully engaged in the moment, detached from everything around us.

 So when I write in a journal, I let go of trying to accomplish anything.
 I just watch words appear as my pen moves on the page.